Zodiak Broadcasting Station

 Zodiak Broadcasting Station is a privately owned radio station in Malawi.

+History

 It was founded in 2005 by Gospel Kazako.
 The station has more than 25 transmitting sites and reaches the whole of Malawi.
 Nearly 60% of its programmes are broadcast in Chichewa, Malawi's main language, with few others being addressed in Chitumbuka.
-One of its most popular shows is a talk show 'Tiuzeni Zoona'.
+One of its most popular shows is a talk show Tiuzeni Zoona.

 Election coverage

 It became the official broadcaster of Presidential and Parliamentary elections in the 2009 elections due to its neutral coverage.